tucsonlabs/ansible-playbook-wordpress-nginx/README.md

 config.vm.network "private_network", ip: "192.168.100.10"
 ```

-`192.168.100.10` can be swapped out for a different IP, but make sure it matches whatever is in your ansible inventory file.
+`"192.168.100.10"` can be swapped out for a different IP, but make sure it matches whatever is set in your ansible inventory file.
 Verify that you're able to ssh into the machine:

 `ssh vagrant@192.168.100.10`